Thespaceblade/SQL-Column-Extractor/README.md

 ## How It Works

-1. **Parses SQL** using sqlglot to build an Abstract Syntax Tree (AST)
+1. Parses SQL using sqlglot to build an Abstract Syntax Tree (AST)
-2. **Resolves aliases** by mapping table aliases to their actual table/CTE names
+2. Resolves aliases by mapping table aliases to their actual table/CTE names
-3. **Qualifies columns** by resolving unqualified columns to their source tables
+3. Qualifies columns by resolving unqualified columns to their source tables
-4. **Extracts references** by finding all column references in the AST
+4. Extracts references by finding all column references in the AST
-5. **Outputs results** to CSV or Excel format
+5. Outputs results to CSV or Excel format

 ## Supported SQL Features

-- ✅ Common Table Expressions (CTEs)
+- Common Table Expressions (CTEs)
-- ✅ Recursive CTEs
+- Recursive CTEs
-- ✅ Subqueries (correlated, scalar, EXISTS, IN, etc.)
+- Subqueries (correlated, scalar, EXISTS, IN, etc.)
-- ✅ Derived tables (subqueries in FROM clause)
+- Derived tables (subqueries in FROM clause)
-- ✅ Window functions
+- Window functions
-- ✅ Complex JOINs (INNER, LEFT, RIGHT, FULL OUTER, CROSS, LATERAL)
+- Complex JOINs (INNER, LEFT, RIGHT, FULL OUTER, CROSS, LATERAL)
-- ✅ UNION, INTERSECT, EXCEPT
+- UNION, INTERSECT, EXCEPT
-- ✅ Aggregations and GROUP BY
+- Aggregations and GROUP BY
-- ✅ CASE expressions
+- CASE expressions
-- ✅ Multiple SQL dialects (PostgreSQL, MySQL, Snowflake, BigQuery, etc.)
+- Multiple SQL dialects (PostgreSQL, MySQL, Snowflake, BigQuery, etc.)

-## Examples
+## Example

 ### Input SQL
 ```sql